stackbit-projects/silvestru-site-f4da8/services.md

         type: feature
         image: images/nervous-giraffe.jpg
       - title: Website copy & CRO review
-        subtitle: How efficiently are you converting site traffic into leads?
+        subtitle: How many leads (and money) are you leaving on the table?
         content: >
           It takes less than 2 seconds for a prospect to form an opinion on whether you are someone they want to do business with... or not.
 All